 • Clients must connect to proxy nodes instead of other nodes.

 • The system evenly distributes read requests among the master node and read replicas.
 You cannot change the weights.
-For example, if you purchase an instance with three read replicas, the weights of the master node and three read replicas are all 25%.
+For example, if you purchase an instance that has three read replicas, the weights of the master node and three read replicas are all 25%.

-HA system The HA system monitors the state of each node.
+The HA system monitors the status of each node.
 If the master node fails, the HA system performs a switchover between the master node and the replica node.
 If a read replica fails, the HA system creates another read replica to process read requests.
 During a switchover, the HA system updates the routing and weight information.

 • HA

 • Alibaba Cloud has developed an HA system for read/write splitting instances.
-The HA system monitors the states of all nodes of an instance to ensure HA.
+The HA system monitors the status of all nodes of an instance to ensure HA.
 If the master node fails, the HA system switches the workloads from the master node to the replica node and updates the instance topology.
 If a read replica fails, the HA system creates another read replica.
-The HA system synchronizes data and forwards read requests to the new read replica and suspends the failed read replica.
+The HA system synchronizes data, forwards read requests to the new read replica, and suspends the failed read replica.

-• A proxy node monitors the state of each read replica in real time.
+• A proxy node monitors the status of each read replica in real time.
 If a read replica is unavailable due to an exception, the proxy node reduces the weight of this read replica.
 If a read replica fails to be connected for a specified number of times, the system suspends the read replica and forwards read requests to available read replicas.
-The proxy node continues to monitor the state of the unavailable read replica.
-After the read replica recovers, the proxy node adds it to available replicas and forwards requests to it.
+The proxy node continues to monitor the status of the unavailable read replica.
+After the read replica recovers, the proxy node adds it to the list of available read replicas and forwards requests to it.

 • High performance